-- Those members who have undergone the Rite of Passage, work to achieve the purposes of the Corporation, and are current in the payment of their pledges shall be considered in good standing unless otherwise denoted, and hereinafter referred to as “member(s).”
+- Those individuals who have undergone the Rite of Passage, work to achieve the purposes of the Corporation, and are current in the payment of their pledges to one of the Fellowship’s chapters (known as “Temples”) shall be considered in good standing unless otherwise denoted, and hereinafter referred to as “member(s).”

 - Application to membership may be offered to any individual based upon recommendation by any two members.
 Election to membership shall be carried out at the next monthly meeting where membership shall be confirmed by vote of those members present.
 The “nay” vote of three or more members shall instill discussion of the candidate.
 A secondary vote with a remaining three or more “nay” votes shall disallow candidate membership.
 Those members who voted “nay,” shall inform the candidate of the denial for membership.
 Denied applicants may reapply for membership after a period of three years.
 Membership is conferred by the Rite of Passage and payment of pledges.
 Members may attend all membership meetings of the Corporation and may participate fully in the decision making process of the Corporation.

-- The body of Clergy shall consist of those individuals who have passed through the rite of ordination, and be conferred with lineage, as well as the rights, responsibilities and powers of the clergy including, but not limited to, rites of passage including weddings and funerals; and the practice of pastoral counseling.
+- The body of Clergy shall consist of those individuals who have successfully completed the Fellowship’s seminary as approved by the Elder Herald, gained approval from the Elder Council in accordance with that body’s policies and procedures, and successfully passed through the rite of ordination.
+They shall be conferred with lineage as well as the rights, responsibilities and powers of the clergy including, but not limited to: rites of passage, including weddings and funerals, and the practice of pastoral counseling.
 Clergy shall be responsible for fulfilling the legal obligations of those functions as deemed by the laws in their place of residence.

 - Terms of Membership

-- The passing of more than 90 days from a member fulfilling their pledge shall constitute a discontinuity of membership and cause the loss of all membership privileges, which includes, but is not limited to: the right to stand for election, to hold any office in the Corporation or any of its Committees, the loss of all voting privileges, and access to any documentation reserved solely for the use of members.
+- The passing of more than 90 days from an at-large member fulfilling their pledge, without sufficient arrangements with the Elder Bursar to delay or waive that pledge, shall constitute a discontinuity of membership and cause the loss of all membership privileges, which includes, but is not limited to: the right to stand for election, to hold any office in the Corporation or any of its Committees, the loss of all voting privileges, and access to any documentation reserved solely for the use of members.

-- Upon the recommendation of the Head of Admission and/or Board of Directors, the members of the Board of Directors may terminate a membership for reasons it deems justified, including but not limited to: failure to meet financial obligations, conduct unbecoming a member while participating in an official event or when acting as an agent of the Corporation, or any conduct that fails to abide by national, state and local law, the Articles of Incorporation, Constitution, and Bylaws of the Corporation.
-The Secretary shall attempt to convey notice of proceedings for termination to the member through a good faith effort using methods including but not limited to: mail, hand-delivery, or email, no less than one week prior to the meeting.
-Termination of membership must be approved by two-thirds vote of the Board of Directors.
+- Upon the recommendation of the Elder Warder and/or Council of Elders, the members of the Council may terminate a membership for reasons it deems justified, including but not limited to: failure to meet financial obligations, conduct unbecoming a member while participating in an official event or when acting as an agent of the Corporation, or any conduct that fails to abide by national, state and local law, the Articles of Incorporation, Constitution, and Bylaws of the Corporation.

 - Former members may reapply for membership after a period of 3 years.
 Requirements for reapplication shall be the same as for new members as defined by the local temple.
 Former members wishing to reapply must contact the local Warder before attending any events.